JacobDev1/libjxl-utf8/README.md

 This [patch](#just-the-patch) enables UTF-8 support in all `libjxl` tools (`cjxl`, `cjpegli`...) on Windows.

-Already patched pre-builds are available in releases.
+Already patched pre-builds are available in [releases](https://github.com/JacobDev1/libjxl-utf8/releases).
 The [compilation guide](#full-compilation-guide) is below.

-Another option is to [enable UTF-8 system-wide](#alternative-way).

 ## Just the Patch